Moria (1983 video game): History

-Around 1981, while enrolled at the University of Oklahoma, Robert Alan Koeneke grew fond of the video game Rogue.
-Soon after, Koeneke moved departments to work on an early VAX-11/780 minicomputer running VMS, which at that time had no games.
+Around 1981, while enrolled at the University of Oklahoma, Robert Alan Koeneke became hooked on playing the video game Rogue.
+Soon after, Koeneke moved departments to work on an early VAX-11/780 minicomputer running VMS operating system, which at that time had no games.
 Since no longer having access to Rogue was "intolerable" for Koeneke, he started developing his own Rogue game using VMS BASIC and gave it the name, Moria Beta 1.0.

 During the summer of 1983, Koeneke rewrote his game in VMS Pascal, releasing Moria 1.0.

 In 1983/84 Jimmey Wayne Todd Jr. joined Koeneke on the development of Moria, bringing with him his character generator, and working on various aspects of the game, including the death routines.

 Koeneke started distributing the source code in 1985 under a license that permitted sharing and modification, but not commercial use.

 The last VMS version was Moria 4.8, released in November 1986.

 In February 1987, James E. Wilson started converting the VMS Pascal source code to the C programming language for use on UNIX systems, which had started to become popular by this date.
 To distinguish his release from the original VMS Moria, Wilson named it UNIX Moria, shortened to UMoria.

 UMoria 4.85 was released on November 5, 1987.

 As C was a much more portable programming language than VMS Pascal, there was an explosion of Moria ports for a variety of different computer systems such as MS-DOS, Amiga, Atari ST and Apple IIGS.

 UMoria 5.0, released in 1989, unified these separate ports into a single code base, fixing many bugs and gameplay balance issues, as well as adding lots of new features; many of which were taken from BRUCE Moria (1988).

 In 1990 the Angband project was started, which is based on the UMoria 5.2.1 source code.

 UMoria was in continuous development for several more years, with UMoria 5.5.2 released on July 21, 1994.

 During the early 2000s David Grabiner maintained the code base, releasing only minor compiler related fixes.

 In 2008, through the work of the free-moria project, UMoria was relicensed under the GNU General Public License.
-Jimmey Wayne Todd Jr., a major contributor to VMS Moria, along with Gary D. McAdoo, are not listed as consenting to the relicense.
+Work has since continued on the game, with regular releases.